N-AO5/tech-264_python/Task_5_functions_and_JSON/README.md

 Extra guidance:
 Use Gen AI (ChatGPT or Google Gemini) to help speed up these tasks as much as you need to

+### Validate JSON folder
+see validate_json_file.py

+use terminal on pycharm to cd into the direc w the see validate_json_file.py type in terminal:  python .\validate_json_file.py .\servers.json python. whatever direc then file you want to validate pytho